Marathon: How to Tag Marked Locations in Protect/Destroy 3

 How tagging works when you are standing at the right spot

-At the correct location, you will get the on-screen interaction to tag it.
+At the correct surface, the on-screen interaction to tag it appears.
 Start the prompt and hold position until the scan completes.
-Do not step off a ledge, do not sidestep to peek, and do not assume the first half-second means it has already registered.
-If you are in an exposed position, clear the room or at least listen for nearby movement before committing.
-The tagging window is short, but it is long enough to fail if you treat it like a tap-and-go objective.
+Do not step off a ledge, do not sidestep to peek, and do not assume the first half-second means it has registered.
+If you are exposed, clear the room or at least listen for nearby movement before committing.
+The window is short, but it is long enough to fail if you treat it like a tap-and-go objective.

-If the interaction is not appearing, one of four things is usually wrong: you have not installed the UV Protocol yet, you are at the correct landmark but the wrong surface, you are too far away for the marker to resolve, or you are using a less-documented zone and relying on vague location calls.
-For most players, the fix is not experimentation in Complex or AI Uplink.
-The fix is going back to Maintenance and checking the three known spots carefully.
+If the interaction is not appearing, one of four things is usually wrong: you have not installed the UV Protocol yet, you are at the right landmark but the wrong surface, you are too far for the prompt to resolve, or you are leaning on a less-documented zone with vague location calls.
+For most players the fix is not to experiment in Complex or AI Uplink — it is to return to Maintenance and work the documented spots carefully.

 Protect vs Destroy: finishing the chain without throwing the run

-Even if the contract name suggests two separate mindsets, the smart way to think about it is as one uninterrupted mission.
-The “protect” side is the secure setup around Intersection and the installation of the UV Protocol.
-The “destroy” side is effectively the fieldwork phase where you apply that setup by tagging the required locations.
-The mistake is treating the first half like a warm-up and then playing loose on the second half.
-Because current community consensus is that death resets the chain, you should gear, heal, and route-plan before installing rather than after.
+Treat this as one uninterrupted mission, not two mindsets.
+The “protect” side is the secure setup around Intersection and installing the UV Protocol.
+The “destroy” side is the fieldwork — applying that setup by tagging the required locations.
+The mistake is playing the first half like a warm-up and the second half loose.
+Because death resets the chain, you should gear, heal, and route-plan before installing, not after.

 • Do your ammo and healing check before leaving Intersection.

-• Do not detour for side loot once the contract is active unless you absolutely need supplies.
+• Do not detour for side loot once the contract is active unless you genuinely need supplies.

 • Avoid unnecessary PvP if your path to Maintenance is open.

-• After each successful tag, immediately rotate to the next known spot instead of lingering to confirm visually.
+• After each successful tag, rotate straight to the next spot instead of lingering to confirm visually.

 • Once the third tag completes, play extraction-minded rather than kill-minded.